-All Hallow’s Eve – Day of the Dead
+All Hallow’s Eve – Halloween 2023.

 Halloween in Celtic Europe

 It was the time to honor ancestors and welcome the new year.
-During Samhain, people would “sacrifice“ cattle for a community celebration of Samhain.
+During Samhain, people would “sacrifice“ cattle for a community celebration.
 They built bonfires, and Jack o Lanterns, made out of turnips.
 To protect themselves from fairies, and Sidhs they wore animal masks, and left them offerings of food and drink outside their homes.And they would have included some kind of sport competition or horse racing.
 Children were told to behave or the Goblins will carry them away.

-Books you might like
+Books you might like to read or gift.